Engineering

 OpenClaw's gateway should be bound to loopback (127.0.0.1) only.
 Exposing port 18789 publicly, even with authentication enabled, dramatically increases your attack surface.
 External access should be routed through a tunnel (Cloudflare Tunnel, Tailscale, or a reverse proxy with TLS and rate limiting).

 This is one of the less obvious self-hosting requirements: getting the networking right is not just about opening firewall rules.
 It requires understanding how OpenClaw's gateway binding works, configuring UFW or iptables correctly, setting up a secure tunnel for remote access, and keeping all of this maintained as Docker restarts and network interfaces change.
 It is doable, but it is non-trivial work.
 See our OpenClaw setup guide for the full walkthrough, or read our comparison of managed vs self-hosted OpenClaw to understand the ongoing maintenance burden.
+See the full security hardening guide for step-by-step configuration.

 When to Skip the Server Entirely

-There is a version of this guide where we walk through provisioning a Hetzner CPX31, installing Ubuntu 22.04, hardening SSH, installing Docker 24, configuring UFW, setting up a Cloudflare Tunnel, deploying the OpenClaw Docker stack, configuring log rotation, setting up monitoring, managing SSL certificates, and then doing all of it again when you need a second agent.
+There is a version of this guide where we walk through provisioning a VPS, installing Ubuntu 22.04, hardening SSH, installing Docker 24, configuring UFW, setting up a Cloudflare Tunnel, deploying the OpenClaw Docker stack, configuring log rotation, setting up monitoring, managing SSL certificates, and then doing all of it again when you need a second agent.

 That is the reality of self-hosting OpenClaw well.
 It is not just picking the right VPS.
 It is the ongoing responsibility of: